cosmiccandice/Euler_RK_LF_Integrators/README.md

 # Euler_RK_LF_Integrators

-This notebook demonstrates how to use Euler, Leapfrog, and Runge-Kutta integrators.
+It's not the cutest, it's not the cleanest, but it does what it is supposed to do: demonstrate how to use Euler, Leapfrog, and Runge-Kutta integrators... and get me in "A" in Stellar Dynamics. :)